AbdFrehat/Billing-System/services/Selling-Services/data/get/data-get-ms/README.md

 ---

-The sales-get-ms microservice is used to receive a Query command object, build the Query request and send it to the MongoDB server to retrieve the data.
+The sales-get-ms microservice is used to parse the query command, parse it as a mongo query command, and send it to the server to retrieve the results and send it back to the client.

+the type of the query command that works with, is and operator between all the sent criteria in the query fields part of the request.

 #### Endpoints